fusion-energy/paramak/README.md

 `my_reactor.export_3d_image('reactor.png')`

+A html graph of the combined Shapes can be created

+`my_reactor.export_html('reactor.html')`

 Once all your Shapes have been added reactor methods can be used to create and simulate the neutronics model using additional tools, the currently codes to learn are [DAGMC](https://svalinn.github.io/DAGMC/), [Trelis](https://www.csimsoft.com/trelis) and [OpenMC](https://openmc.readthedocs.io/).
+A DAGMC graveyard can be constructed using the `Reactor.export_graveard()`

 # Example scripts